browserengineering/book/book/visual-effects.md

 [^see-chap-1]: This is basically the same optimization as we added in Chapter 1 to avoid painting offscreen text.

-Our journey though compositing and blending modes is now complete, and we're almost ready to make our guest book look more fun.
-But there's one visual conspicuously missing that would make it much more interesting---images.
-Images are visual, but aren't really effects...but hey, thet are worth a thousand words each, so let's add them anyway.

 ::: {.further}